robang74/void-runit/README.md

 This is loosely based on https://github.com/chneukirchen/ignite but with the difference that I'm trying to avoid the bash dependency.

+## Dependencies

+- A POSIX shell
+- A POSIX awk
+- procps-ng (needs pkill -s0,1 and sysctl --system)
+- runit

 ### How to use it

 runit is used by default in the Void distribution.